Isaac-DeFrain/KFramework/CheatSheet-KFramework.md

 This is very much a work in progress!

-Just do yourself a favor and put the K binary files in your PATH, by
-1. Adding `export PATH=$PATH:pathto/nightly/k/bin`

 ## Compile K Definition
-In a terminal, either go to the directory containing the language definition or add a `pathTo/` (whatever the path to the definition or program happens to be) in front every appearance of `lang.k` or `pgm.lang`.
+In a terminal, either go to the directory containing the language definition or add a `pathTo/` (whatever the path to the definition or program happens to be) in front every appearance of a k definition `lang.k` or a program written in the "lang" language `pgm.lang`.

 ### Backend options
 * OCAML is default